 One major challenge the industry faces is attracting students to be the next generation of manufacturers.

-Join us in Detroit for Manufacturing Day and to celebrate American made at Made in America 2020.
+Join us in Louisville, Kentucky to bring American Manufacturers together at Made in America 2021.